cpaxton/costar_stack/README.md

 # SP Segmenter

-The file "main_ros.cpp" is what you run if you want to use this as a ROS node.
+The file "sp_segmenter_server.cpp" is what you run if you want to use this as a ROS node.

 ## Prerequisites

-Code has all been developed and tested with Ubuntu 14.04 and ROS Indigo.
+Code has all been developed and tested with Ubuntu 14.04 / OSX 10.11.x and ROS Indigo.
 You will need OpenCV 2.4 and OpenCV nonfree.

 You can add and install this with:
 ```